WHERE AEROSPACE, INDUSTRY AND GOVERNMENT MEET.

-SpaceCom will host an array of renowned keynote speakers who will offer firsthand insight into how space technology is changing industries around the world.
+SpaceCom hosted an array of renowned keynote speakers who offered firsthand insight into how space technology have been changing industries around the world.

 Tuesday, December 05, 9:00 – 9:30 AM